* Global oil demand estimates rising

 * Disruptions to oil production helping tighten supply

-* U.S. Gulf oil refineries slowly returning after storms (Updates throughout, changes dateline, previous TOKYO)
+* U.S. Gulf oil refineries slowly returning after storms (Updates detail, comment; paragraphs 2-4)

-LONDON, Sept 14 (Reuters) - Oil prices steadied on Thursday, holding on to most of their recent gains after forecasts for stronger oil demand by the International Energy Agency (IEA).
+LONDON, Sept 14 (Reuters) - Oil prices steadied on Thursday, holding on to recent gains after forecasts for stronger oil demand by the International Energy Agency (IEA).

 Wednesday's gains followed an IEA report which raised its estimate of 2017 world oil demand growth to 1.6 million barrels per day (bpd) from 1.5 million bpd.

-The IEA said a global oil surplus was beginning to shrink due to stronger-than-expected European and U.S. demand growth, as well as production declines in OPEC and non-OPEC countries.
+The IEA said a global oil surplus was beginning to shrink due to stronger-than-expected European and U.S. demand, as well as production declines in OPEC and non-OPEC countries.